-- 01-101.
-Informal Appeals Review Process.
 The informal administrative review process is an option available to the individual customer as a proven means likely to result in a timely resolution of disagreements.
-An individual must request an informal administrative review within ten_twentyone (210) calendar days of the agency notice regarding the provision or denial of services that are in question.
+An individual must request an informal administrative review within ten twenty-one (1021) calendar days of the agency notice regarding the provision or denial of services that are in question.
 The request must be in writing to the regional manager.
 The request must describe the complaint.
-In holding an informal administrative review, the regional manager will function as the administrative review officer and.
-At the customer's request another regional manager may be substituted.
-The reviewer will be responsible for: - A01.
-Advising the customer of his/her right to have a representative present and encouraging the customer to use the services of CAP. - Occupance Occupa - b.
+In holding an informal administrative review, the regional manager will function as the administrative review officer. and At the customer's request another regional manager may be substituted.
+The reviewer will be responsible for: (3-29-10)(\\\\)

+- O1.
+Advising the Customer.
+Advising the customer of his right to have a representative present and encouraging the customer to use the services of CAP. - a02.
+Conducting the Review.
+Conducting the review within fifteen (15) calendar days following written receipt of a request for such a hearing.
+Unless an extension is agreed upon by both parties.
+(3-29-10)(\\\\\\) - b.
 Advising the individual of their right to have a representative present and encouraging the individual to use the services of CAP.

 (3 29 10) - e.
 Insuring that the review is conducted at a time mutually agreed to by the parties involved that ensures the entire appeals process can be completed within forty five (45) calendar days, unless the parties agree to a specific extension of time.